Fairey Long-range Monoplane: Operational history

 Monoplane I, J9479, first flew on 14 November 1928 from RAF Northolt, with an RAF pilot.
-After correcting a few findings, Fairey transferred the aircraft to RAF operations on 7 December, and testing continued in preparation for the record attempt, including a 24-hour trial on 22–23 March 1929.
+After correcting a few findings, Fairey transferred the aircraft to RAF operations on 7 December and testing continued in preparation for the record attempt, including a 24-hour trial on 22–23 March 1929.
 It was decided to attempt a flight to Bangalore in India, a great-circle distance of about 5000 mi, comfortably over the existing record of 4466 mi set by a Savoia-Marchetti S.64 in July 1928.
-Squadron Leader A. G. Jones-Williams and Flight Lieutenant N. H. Jenkins set off from RAF Cranwell, Lincolnshire on 24 April 1929.
+Squadron Leader A. G. Jones-Williams and Flight Lieutenant N. H. Jenkins set off from RAF Cranwell in Lincolnshire on 24 April 1929.
 Slowed by headwinds, they turned from their destination to land at Karachi after 50:48 hours flight time.
 Although the flight was the first non-stop flight between Britain and India, the great circle distance of 4130 mi was short of the record.
 It was decided to make another record attempt later that year, although the record had been raised to 4912 mi by the French Breguet 19 Point d'Interrogation.
 This time it was planned to fly from England to South Africa.
 This second attempt, with the same crew, departed on 16 December 1929, but crashed south of Tunis at 18:45, destroying the aircraft and killing the crew.
-The navigation log recovered from the crash site gave the aircraft's altitude at 18:00 as 5000 ft, however, the aircraft's barographs had recorded an altitude of less than 3000 ft at that time.
+The navigation log recovered from the crash site gave the aircraft's altitude at 18:00 as 5000 ft, yet the aircraft's barographs had recorded an altitude of less than 3000 ft at that time.
 The impact point was 2300 ft above sea level.
 Either the barometric pressure had dropped significantly between Tunisia and Cranwell, leading them to believe that their altitude was greater than it was, or the altimeter had malfunctioned.

 Despite the setback, the Air Ministry ordered a second example (K1991) in July 1930; this made its first flight on 30 June 1931.
-While similar to the first aircraft, it had a number of differences, including an enlarged and redesigned fin and rudder, greater redundancy in flight and navigational instrumentation, an autopilot (pneumatically powered, from an airstream-driven compressor), and lower-drag landing gear including wheel spats.
+While similar to the first aircraft, it had a number of differences, including an enlarged and redesigned fin and rudder, greater redundancy in flight and navigational instrumentation, an autopilot (pneumatically powered, from an airstream-driven compressor) and lower-drag landing gear including wheel spats.